jtviegas-sandbox/incubator/k8s/README.md

 ```

-17. back on the client app, lets check the data again:
+17. back on the client app, lets read the data again:

 ```